jfasch/jfasch-home/trainings/material/soup/linux/sysprog/index.rst

 ---------------------------

 **Outdated** This is course material which has done its duty already.
-It is in the queue for refactoring, so it will look like the "regular" material above.
+It is in the queue for refactoring, to make it look like the "regular" material above.
 It can be booked nonetheless; in this case the booked topics will receive extra priority points for refactoring
 |:wink:|.